The raucous room and flowing wine, rollicking around us

 We sit alone, apart (the better to stare at you, my dear) in this overcrowded room

-full of overcrowded tables, one there in the middle overcrowded by blank emptiness
+and overcrowded tables, one so lonely in the middle

-lost placeholder only, and the one who loves her there, sitting side by side and stark.
+who loves her, sitting side by side and stark there…and alone.

 of how a transgirl finds her way and what becomes her key

-and to find that song, the notes to open up locked hearts, deaf ears
+find that song, the notes to open up locked hearts, deaf ears

 “…Those who sow in tears shall reap in joy.
 She who continually goes forth weeping, bearing seed for sowing, shall doubtless come again with rejoicing, bringing her sheaves with her.”